TareqNewazShahriar/raspberry-pi-projects/README.md

 * Go to `28-xxxxxxxxxxx` directory and type `cat w1_slave` to see the temperature value from sensor.

+## TroubleShooting
+* **Trouble**: Problem connecting to RPI with VSCode remote explorer with previous ssh config.
+  **Shoot**: Remove the previous ssh config from the computer.
+On Windows, generally it is stored in `os drive/users/<username>/.ssh/config`.

 ## Useful Notes
 * Use `node` command to add a node.js app on device startup.
 Running with `npm` command will run an extra `npm` process.

 ## Useful Linux terminal commands